5 Years of Solopreneurship

 Today marks 5 years since I quit my job in pursuit of financial freedom.

-It’s pretty nice, having to work less yet make more than I ever did before.
-And with all this free time I’ve been able to embrace a healthier lifestyle and pursue other areas of development.
+It’s pretty nice being able to work less while at the same time making more than I ever did before.
+And with all this free time I’ve been able to embrace a healthier lifestyle and pursue other areas of development, but it still feels really odd.

 The truth is that businesses are in constant flux.
 Customers pay only when provided something of enough value, but the perception of that value changes over time.
 It could be because of new technology, it could be changing business needs, or most likely just competition providing more value for cheaper.
 And there’s always competition where there’s money to be made.

 There’s nothing passive about making passive income this way because there will always be work trying to maintain or grow this equilibrium, else you risk losing it.
 It’s not like you can just build something awesome and have it run itself forever.
 Sure there are some better than others but ultimately it’s like this spectrum going from boring and stable to exciting and ever-changing.
-Both ways you lose because you either spend time building something you’re apathetic about or you spend time trying to keep up.
+Both ways you lose because you either spend time building something you don’t care for or you spend time trying to keep up.

 This is supposed to be about peace and stability, from a financial aspect, but nothing on that spectrum will give that in its entirety.
 It will always be some compromise and I think it’s futile to expect otherwise.
 There is no point in which you can say you’ve won and never have to think about money again, it’s just various points at which you are either winning or losing.
 It’s the wrong game to play.
 Or maybe I just haven’t won big enough yet, either way I’m tired.

-I think money is but a small part of life and in my attempts to remove it completely I have inadvertently become obsessed with it.
+I think money is a small part of life and in my attempts to remove it completely I have become obsessed with it.

 Perhaps it was the wrong thing to focus on — a premature optimization of sorts.